tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 ![Alt text](/screenshots/deeplens_lambda_2.png)

-Before we can run this lambda on the device, we need to attach the right permissions to the right roles.
-While we assigned a role to this lambda, "AWSDeepLensLambdaRole", it's only a placeholder.
+Before we can run this Lambda on the device, we need to attach the right permissions to the right roles.
+While we assigned a role to this Lambda, "AWSDeepLensLambdaRole", it's only a placeholder.
 Lambda's deployed through greengrass actually inherit their policy through a greengrass group role.

 We need to add permissions to this role for the Lambda function to access S3, but this already prepared in this workshop.
 However, if you would want to do this, go to the IAM dashboard, find the "AWSDeepLensGreenGrassGroupRole", and attach the policy "AmazonS3FullAccess" or create a more restrictive one.

 ### Create & Deploy DeepLens Project

-With the lambda created, we can now make a project using it and the built-in face detection model.
+With the Lambda created, we can now make a project using it and the built-in face detection model.

 From the DeepLens homepage dashboard, select "Projects" from the left side-bar: